Kazmirchuk/nats-tcl/README.md

 The package is written in pure Tcl, without any C code, and so will work anywhere with `Tcl 8.6` and `Tcllib`.
 If you need to connect to a NATS server using TLS, of course you will need the `tls` package too.

-It has been tested on Windows 10 using the latest pre-built Tcl available from ActiveState (Tcl 8.6.9, Tcllib 1.18) and on openSUSE Leap 15.1 using self-built Tcl of the same version.
-It might work on earlier versions too.

-Regarding the NATS server version, I tested against v2.1.7, and the package should work with all previous releases of NATS, because the protocol remained very stable over years.

 ## Installing
 Simply clone the repository in some place where Tcl will be able to find it, e.g. in `$auto_path` or `$tcl_library`.
 No need to compile anything!